-The decision to initiate a Provider Concerns process may be the outcome of a Quality meeting, or considered through other means for example, consequence of a SAR or a serious concern that meets agreed threshold criteria.
-Concerned officers need to approach the Head of Service Adult Safeguarding and Quality Assurance and/or Head of Service, Commissioning and Procurement (Adults, Health and Integration).
+The decision to initiate a Provider Concerns process may be the outcome of a Quality meeting, or considered through other means for example, consequence of a SAR, a serious concern that meets agreed threshold criteria or due to a provider not engaging with London Borough of Croydon e.g not attending quality meetings or not engaging with commissioning colleagues, obstructing visits from Council employees etc. Concerned officers need to approach the Head of Service Adult Safeguarding and Quality Assurance and/or Head of Service, Commissioning and Procurement (Adults, Health and Integration).
+A provider concerns meeting can be convened to establish whether provider concerns is appropriate.
+This should involve the provider too so that they are clear as to why the provider concerns process is being initiated.
+The outcome of this meeting may be not to initiate the provider concerns process if after consultation with the provider it is believed that it is not necessary.